gustavostuff/crt-ready-retropie/README.md

 This is what you'll have right out of the box:

-:heavy_check_mark:  Pixel perfect rendering for nearly any game
+:heavy_check_mark:  Pixel perfect rendering for nearly any game (this is for composite video, so don't expect super HQ graphics)

 :heavy_check_mark:  A custom **crt-ready** theme, simple and CRT-friendly (fonts look OK at low-res, for instance)